LIHI Certificate #71 - Dalles Dam North Fishway Project, Washington

 2023: No material changes or compliance issues were identified.
 The project remains in compliance based on the annual review.

 2022: No material changes or compliance issues were identified.
 The project remains in compliance based on the annual review.
-The project reported voluntary construction of a replacement downstream juvenile fish sampling facility to be completed in the fall of 2022 with facilities associated with sampling the fish screen effectiveness to be upgraded.
+The project reported voluntary construction of a replacement downstream juvenile fish sampling facility to be completed in late 2022 with facilities associated with sampling the fish screen effectiveness to be upgraded.
 The project has coordinated with NMFS on the engineering, planning and construction of this project.
 Operation of the facility will begin at the onset of the 2023 sampling season (April).
 Final agency approval will be sought at the conclusion of the 2023 sampling season (July).

 2021: There were no reported changes or compliance issues.
 The project remains in compliance based on the annual review.